After A Bold American Gambit Against Iran, 4 Big Questions About What's Next

 Secretary of State Mike Pompeo said on Friday morning that the United States doesn't seek "escalation" with Iran.

-From Washington's perspective, its targeting of Soleimani was a preventative measure to quash future attacks or mischief like the recent violence that targeted Americans in Iraq, Pompeo said.
+From Washington's perspective, its targeting of Soleimani was a preventative measure to quash future attacks or incidents like the recent violence that targeted Americans in Iraq, Pompeo said.

 And Trump has done more than simply order a drone strike.

-American military commanders pushed a special unit of Marines to Baghdad to reinforce the embassy there after it came under attack by Iran-backed Shia militia, and also are deploying elements of the 82nd Airborne Division as a quick-response force for the Middle East.
+American military commanders pushed a special unit of Marines to Baghdad to reinforce the embassy there after it came under attack by Iran-backed Shiite militia.
+The Pentagon also is deploying much of the 82nd Airborne Division as a quick-response force for the Middle East.

 Our @Strike_Hold Paratroopers arrived at Ali Al Salem Air Base, Kuwait earlier today.
 Their deployment in support of U.S. Central Command is a precautionary action taken to respond to increased threat levels against U.S. personnel and facilities. https://t.co/8e8iKiB2vp— All American Division (@82ndABNDiv) January 3, 2020